BlueByteSystemsInc/Blue-Byte-Systems-Inc-Help-Center/src/pdmpublishersolidworks.md

 | [Conditions](conditions_solidworks.md) | Filter the active document and references using property-based rules and AND/OR groups. |
 | [Logs](pdmpublishersolidworks_logs.md) | Review the steps, results, warnings, and errors from each publish job. |
 | [About](pdmpublishersolidworks_About.md) | View the installed version, update and licensing links, and appearance settings. |

+## Documentation Structure

+The SOLIDWORKS add-in documentation follows the same category order as the PDM task documentation.
+Shared settings link to one common reference page so their explanations remain consistent.
+Add-in-only pages cover profiles, interactive publishing, logs, and About settings.

+Settings that require the PDM task framework are intentionally excluded from the add-in TOC.
+This includes scheduling, task-launch prompts, BOM templates, task-host SOLIDWORKS selection, and vault activity logs.

 ## Navigation Width